-You can find out the hip and elbow scores or EBVs of any KC/BVA scored dog via the Kennel Club web site links below.
-When you enter the dog’s name you are interested in be very careful to make sure you spell it exactly correctly as the entry system is not intuitive.
+You can find out the hip and elbow scores or EBVs of any specific KC/BVA scored dog via the Kennel Club web site links below.
+When you enter the name of the dog you are interested in be very careful to make sure you spell it exactly correctly as the entry system is not intuitive.
 Alternatively you can see a summary of each set of quarterly published figures for the breed from the KC via the link below.
 These are published 4 times for each year but remember these are the years the dogs are scored and not the year they are born.

 Like many breeds, hips and elbows are important considerations for our breed but should not be raised in importance to the exclusion of all other factors.
 So, as a potential purchaser do your homework before you make any commitment but remember hips and elbows are just two factors to bear in mind and just because they are easily quantifiable into easily understood numeric forms doesn’t mean they are the most important factor above all else.

 Likewise, if you become a breeder of Bernese please make hips and elbows an important part of your thinking but don’t get completely obsessive about them, they are important factors to take into consideration but alongside lots of others which is why it is difficult to set absolute criteria which would cover all circumstances.
-If you have a really bad problem then consider ‘terminating your line’ and not breeding or at least find a really good dog from consistent good lines, not just the owner of a single good score, who is likely to improve your hip or elbow status.
+If you have a really bad problem then consider ‘terminating your line’ and not breeding or at least find a really good dog from consistent good lines, not just the owner of a single good score, who is less likely to improve your hip or elbow status.

 BMD Breed Health CoOrdinator